 You can increase the chances that you will be granted a medical vocational allowance by getting your physician or specialist to complete a medical source statement, which requests information on the lymphedema’s impact on your ability to work, in addition to submitting all medical notes, imaging, and other medical records that support your lymphedema diagnosis.

 Do you need to apply for SSD benefits or have you been denied your application for benefits?
-Consider the Law Office of Neil H. Good for your representation.
+Consider The Good Law Group for your representation.
 Call #(847) 577-4476 or complete our online evaluation form here.